How do I start practicing Iyengar Yoga?

 Please let Mark or Sally know if you are pregnant and they will guide your practice appropriately.
 Pre-natal yoga classes may be offered from time to time at Doutta Galla Yoga Studio.
 General classes are not recommended during your first trimester of pregnancy.

-You can pay by cash, cheque or direct deposit (please provide your surname to identify any payments).
+You can pay by direct deposit (please provide your surname to identify any payments).

 Please see Links for other resources about Iyengar yoga.